orangejuice/blog/data/activity/book-the-restless-clock-2018/record.en.md

   subtitle: Jessica Riskin / 2018 / University of Chicago Press
 ---

-Via Twitter Lillian #New Book Recommendation, 'The Restless Clock: Machinery, Life, Mobility, and the Formation of Modern Science.'
-This book was published by CITIC a few years ago, but for some unknown reason, it was published again.
-Can't understand the puzzling operation of the publisher, but it's said that this translation is better than the previous one.
-This cover design of the Chinese version is really indescribable (including an attached picture of the original cover for respect).
+Via Twitter user lillian #NewBookRecommendation 'The Restless Clock: Machines, Life, Agency and the Formation of Modern Science'
+This book was published by CITIC a few years ago, and I'm not sure why they've released it again, it's a baffling move by the publisher, but reportedly this translation is better than the previous one.
+The cover design of the Chinese version is really hard to describe (attached a pic of the original cover to pay respects).